 The IOOF Holdings Ltd Board is ultimately responsible for overseeing the Policy.

-The Privacy Officer is responsible for updating this Policy and for managing the business impacts of privacy laws and policies across the IOOF group of companies.
+The Privacy Officer is responsible for updating this Policy and for managing the business impacts of privacy laws across the IOOF group of companies.

 4.1 Contacting the Privacy Officer or Customer Service